volitank/pyshell/docs/source/sections/pyshell_arguments.rst

 check
 -----

 Another option we have that works just like subprocess.
-If set to true it will throw an exception on a bad exit code
+If set to True it will throw an exception on a bad exit code

 .. code-block:: python